» PEER / CARES Events / Programs

 Take Back The Night Event

 Tuesday, April 15th at 7:00 pm in Fish Interfaith Center.
 Chapman University's Take Back the Night is a restorative justice NIGHT FOR SURVIVORS and has been taking place since the the 90s.
 Currently, this four-part evening, held in our Fish Interfaith Center, provide students and the community with the opportunity to "Take Back the Night."
 The event consists of a reading of sexual assault accounts submitted by Chapman survivors, an open microphone for survivors, a candlelight march, and a reception following the event.
-All are welcome to attend this very powerful event held on Thursday Evening, March 13th in the Fish Interfaith Center and is HOSTED by CARES.
+All are welcome to attend this very powerful event held on Thursday evening, April 15th in the Fish Interfaith Center and is HOSTED by CARES.
 Contact Dr. Dani Smith for more information.

 What Were You Wearing Exhibit?